Migraine headache treatments

 There is no specific test to diagnose a migraine headache.
 Instead, doctors will look for a pattern of headaches, symptoms and possible triggers.

 It may help to keep a headache diary in which you record information about symptoms leading up to a headache, symptoms of the actual headache and possible triggers that may have provoked the episode.

 Your doctor will want to take a careful history to determine any patterns to your headaches, and to learn whether such headaches run in your family.
 The doctor will also perform a careful physical examination to make sure you don't have any other symptoms or signs that point to another problem as the source of your headaches.

 There are two main approaches to migraine treatment.
 The first is stopping (aborting) an acute attack, if possible, or at least controlling the pain and nausea.
 The second approach is preventing future attacks.

 In acute (abortive) therapy for migraines, it's important to take medication as early as possible in the course of the headache.
-So if you have an aura or other prodrome (early symptom before headache onset), take the medicine then.
-Many medicines can help, but the leading ones are called triptans.
+So if you have an aura or other prodrome (early symptom before headache onset), take the medication then.
+Many drugs can help, but the leading ones are called triptans.
 They include sumatriptan (tablets, injection and nasal spray) , zolmitriptan, rizatriptan and others.
-People respond differently, and one of these medicines may work better for you than others.
+People respond differently, and one of these drugs may work better for you than others.